 James joined the Partnership in 1979 after doing a three year diploma course at Writtle Agricultural College and travelling the world for a year.
 Guy joined the partnership in 1981 after studying at Shuttleworth Agricultural College but soon became heavily involved with G.R.Greens, a cricket bat cleft-producing business bought by the partnership in the mid 80’s.
 Guy now successfully grows cricket bat willows and produces clefts which he exports all round the world.
 Guy now trades as Foskett Willows Ltd.

 James married Belinda in 1986 and has four daughters.

 James Foskett Farms was formed in 2005 out of the partnership of H&J Foskett.

-Through gradual expansion the land base now covers 2600 acres and is made up of owned and rented land within a 35 acre radius of Low Farm, mostly in the Deben Valley.
+Through gradual expansion the land base now covers 2600 acres and is made up of owned and rented land within a 35 mile radius of Low Farm, mostly in the Deben Valley.
 Potatoes are the most important crop to the business with onions not far behind.
 Other crops include sugarbeet, carrots, cereals and organic vegetables.